Tips for Buying the Best 125-Gallon Aquarium Light

 They are now known as Fluence Bioengineering.
 Still, many advocate using their non-aquarium lights for fully planted tanks.

-I have not tried their new products, but as far as I know, aquarium suitable lights do come off as more durable while exposed to evaporation with some, like the Fluval Plant 3.0, being fully waterproof.
+I have not tried their new products, but as far as I know, aquarium-suitable lights are often more durable when exposed to evaporation while some, like the Fluval Plant 3.0, are fully waterproof.

 Anyway, Fluence does make 72″ fixtures, specially designed for plant care, so there’s that.

 Another brand I think deserves mentioning is Kessil.
-They have some pretty neat LED aquarium lights (Amazon link), with a lot of specific controls which combined with their output potential, are earning the unconditional love of the more advanced reef aquarists.
+They have some pretty neat LED aquarium lights, with a lot of specific controls which combined with their output potential, are earning the unconditional love of the more advanced reef aquarists.

 Though you can’t go wrong with Kessil and their high PAR LED aquarium light solutions, If you want to cover your 125-gallon reef tank with these, be prepared to leave at least $700 on the table.